DxO PureRAW offers three types of photo processing:

 You can use the DxO Optics Modules in one of three ways:

-- Opt to not download the DxO Optics Module.
-Click on Cancel.
+- To not download any DxO Optics Modules click on Cancel.

 The same window that appears during the downloading stage will open showing the status of the DxO Optics Modules: